DanCardin/cappa/docs/source/annotation.md

 ### Unions

-Unions dont currently apply any specific inference behavior, but they do come with some restrictions.
+Unions don't currently apply any specific inference behavior, but they do come with some restrictions.

 - Unioning "scalar" and "sequence" types will raise an `ValueError`.